argosopentech/argos-translate/README.md

 Argos Translate also manages automatically pivoting through intermediate languages to translate between languages that don't have a direct translation between them installed.
 For example, if you have a es ➔ en and en ➔ fr translation installed you are able to translate from es ➔ fr as if you had that translation installed.
 This allows for translating between a wide variety of languages at the cost of some loss of translation quality.

 ### Supported languages
-Arabic, Azerbaijani, Chinese, Czech, Dutch, English, Esperanto, Finnish, French, German, Greek, Hindi, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Persian, Polish, Portuguese, Russian, Slovak, Spanish, Swedish, Turkish, Ukranian, Vietnamese
+Arabic, Azerbaijani, Chinese, Czech, Dutch, English, Esperanto, Finnish, French, German, Greek, Hindi, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Persian, Polish, Portuguese, Russian, Slovak, Spanish, Swedish, Turkish, Ukrainian, Vietnamese

 - [Request a language](https://github.com/argosopentech/argos-translate/discussions/91)